kubestellar/kubestellar/docs/content/contribution-guidelines/operations/docs-styleguide.md

 ### Use Care If Using Generative AI

 The use of generative AI for writing assistance is becoming more common.
-Any text created via genAI should be **carefully** reviewed to make sure it is both coherent and accurate.
+Any text created via generative AI tools should be **carefully** reviewed to make sure it is both coherent and accurate.
 It should also be checked to ensure it is not plagiarism, as some LLMs have been trained on copyrighted works.

 ## Always Do a Spelling and Grammar Check